thisiskazem/liqo-upgrade-operator/examples/README.md

 This script will:
 - Verify Liqo is installed
 - Extract the CLUSTER_ID from your liqo-controller-manager deployment
-- Create the `liqo-cluster-id` ConfigMap if it doesn't exist
+- Create the `liqo-cluster-id` ConfigMap (required for upgrades)
 - Verify all required ConfigMaps are present

+**Why is this needed?** The upgrade process validates that all ConfigMaps and Secrets referenced by environment variables exist before applying changes.
+Without the `liqo-cluster-id` ConfigMap, the controller-manager upgrade will fail during prerequisites validation.

 ### 3. Run a Test Upgrade